fountum/acit-2420-assignment-1/README.md

 # Introduction

 This tutorial will teach you how to create Arch Linux based virtual machines using DigitalOcean with the `doctl` command line interface.
 No knowledge of DigitalOcean, `doctl`, cloud-init, or Linux systems is needed to understand this guide.
+Most of the steps in this guide will be done using a terminal.

 # Installing and Configuring doctl